Ramp-Receipts/Ramp/README.md

 # README #

-A sample [Ramp Receipts API](https://rampreceipts.com/) client built with Node.js, Express and React.
+This is sample code to build a Stripe receipts dashboard on your site.
+The [Ramp Receipts API](https://rampreceipts.com/) client is built with Node.js, Express and React.

-Full Ramp Receipts API documentation is available here: [https://rampreceipts.com/docs](https://rampreceipts.com/docs).
+The complete Ramp Receipts API documentation is available here: [https://rampreceipts.com/docs](https://rampreceipts.com/docs).

 ### Quick summary ###

-The solution is made of two different applications.
-One is Node.js Express app in the root and the other is React app created using `create-react-app`.
+The solution is made from two different applications.
+The first is a Node.js Express app in the root and the other is a React app created using `create-react-app`.
 React app is under `/client` folder.

 ### Version ###